prani-dev2/Tic-Tac-Toe-Game/README.md

-# Tic-Tac-Toe-Game
+# Rock Paper Scissors Game
-This is a simpel tic tac toe game made with HTML,CSS and JS.
+This is a simple rock-paper-scissors game made with HTML,CSS and JS.